 If any person buries, cremates or otherwise disposes of the body of any person who died in such circumstances before the coroner has had an opportunity of viewing the body, that person is guilty of an offence.

 The CA 2008 gives the coroner wide powers regarding investigation of a death or the holding of an inquest (ss 14, 15).
 A coroner is not required to continue an investigation into a reportable death if a medical investigator provides an opinion that the death was due to natural causes despite the fact that the person died unexpectedly.
 A coroner is bound to order an autopsy if the they believe that the autopsy is necessary for the investigation of the death and it is appropriate to give the direction.
 Alternatively, the coroner may not require an autopsy to determine the cause of death, instead relying on other sources of information available.
-Section 27 provides that any person may ask the coroner to direct that an autopsy be held.
+Under section 27, any person may ask the coroner to direct that an autopsy be held.

 From 1 November 2009, the senior next of kin must be provided with any reports given to the coroner (s 115(1)(a)).
 Interested parties given leave to appear at the inquest, if one is held, must be provided with a copy of the inquest brief (s 56).
 However, this right does not extend to general documents held by the coroner (s 115(6)).

 The CA 2008 provides that a coroner may provide a body to a medical investigator to enable a preliminary examination to be performed on a body, which consists of various non-invasive tests, such as taking and testing samples, X-rays, or similar imaging tests.
 Accordingly, a preliminary examination may provide sufficient information to establish the cause of death, without requiring the need for an autopsy.
 If an autopsy is ordered the coroner must take reasonable steps to notify the senor next of kin (s 26(1)).